 Constipation, even if you are otherwise healthy, can be caused by lifestyle factors such as:

-- Not taking enough fluids
+- Dehydration – not taking enough water

 - Poor diet – or having a diet low in fibre

 - Being sedentary – the less mobile you are, the more of an issue constipation can become

 Constipation can also be a side-effect of certain medications you may be taking, or the consequence of various conditions that become more common as we get older, such as:

 Some of these medications include:

 - Antacids (calcium and aluminium)

 - Iron supplements

 It is important when taking any medication to talk to your doctor or pharmacist about the possible side-effects they may have and the best way to minimise them.